High-Level Waste (HLW) Vitrification Facility

 In the HLW Facility, high-level waste will be mixed with glass-forming materials in two 90-ton melters and heated to 2,100 degrees Fahrenheit.
 The mixture will then be poured into stainless steel canisters that are approximately 2 feet in diameter, 14.5 feet tall and weigh more than 4 tons.
 When fully operational, the HLW Facility will produce an annual average of 480 canisters.

 The full canisters will be temporarily stored at a canister storage facility in Hanford’s 200 Area.
-Eventually, they will be shipped to a federal repository for permanent disposal.

 - Size: 440 feet by 275 feet by 95 feet tall